Javier Campos

-Department of Economic at the Universidad Central de Chile.
+Department of Economics at the Universidad Central de Chile.

 Short biography

 Campos was born in Santiago, Chile.
+He was raised by a single mother with indigenous heritage who worked at a hotel as a domestic worker.

-He has published a novel, Los Saltimbanquis, 1999, and four books of poetry: The Last Photographs (1981), The City in Flames (1986), Forgotten Letters of the Astronaut (1991).
-Forgotten Letters of the Astronaut won first Prize for Hispanic Poetry in EE.UU in 1991, Letras de Oro.
+He has published a novel, Los Saltimbanquis (1999) and poetry books, including Las últimas fotografías (The Last Photographs) (1981), La ciudad en llamas (The City in Flames) (1986), and Cartas olvidadas del astronauta (The Astronaut’s Forgotten Letters) (1991).
+Cartas olvidadas del astronauta won the first Hispanic Poetry Prize at the Letras de Oro Literary Awards in the U.S. in 1991.

-In 1990 Campos was finalist in Casa de las Americas, Havana, Cuba with The Astronaut in Flames.
-This book was later translated into English by Nick Hill as Letter from a Lost Astronaut.
+In 1990, Campos was a finalist for the Casa de las Américas Prize with El astronauta en llamas (The Astronaut in Flames).
+The book was later translated into English by W. Nick Hill as Letter from a Lost Astronaut.

-In 2000 the American magazine of poetry, Mid America Review dedicated to Campos's poetry a Chapbook in translation.
-In May 2003, a German journal dedicated a chapbook in translation into German of Campos’ poetry.
+In 2000, American poetry magazine Mid-American Review dedicated a chapbook in translation to Campos' poetry.
+In May 2003, a German journal dedicated a chapbook to the translation of Campos’ poetry into German.

-In December 2002 Campos won the first prize of poetry, long poem category, in the International Award.
-Juan Rulfo, Radio France International, for his poem entitled "Los Gatos."
+In December 2002, Campos won the first poetry prize in the long poem category at Radio France Internationale’s International Juan Rulfo Prize Contest, for his poem titled "Los Gatos."